UKPLab/emnlp2017-claim-identification/README.md

 Don't hesitate to send us an e-mail or report an issue, if something is broken (and it shouldn't be) or if you have further questions.

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

+## How to Run

+The experimental code can be found in `src/main/java` and `src/main/python`.
+Please refer to the respective README files for individual folders.

+## Data

+All data used for the experiments can be found in a simple sentence-based format in `src/main/python`.
+If you need the source data for the experiments in `src/main/java`, please contact the authors.

 ## Requirements

-* Java 1.7 and higher
+* Java 1.7 and higher, Maven (for Java-based experiments)
-* Maven
+* Python 2.7 and virtualenv (for Python-based experiments)
-* 64-bit Linux versions or Mac OS
+* tested on 64-bit Linux versions and Mac OS
 * 16 GB RAM
-* Python
+* Python 2.7
 * High-performance Compute Cluster or any large-scale machine for running all experiments in parallel